Get Your Employment Arbitration Case Packet — File in Modesto Without a Lawyer

 Should You File Employment Dispute Arbitration in california? — Decision Framework

-• IF your employment dispute claim involves monetary damages under $75,000 — THEN arbitration is generally more cost-effective and faster than court litigation.
+• IF the amount in dispute is less than $75,000 — THEN arbitration is typically more cost-effective and faster than court litigation in California.

 What Most People Get Wrong About Employment Dispute in california